-If this field is 0, this function executes a string using args->u.executesr, with the semantics of "GciExecuteStrFromContext" on page 5-106.
-If this field is 1, then executes a perform using args->u.perform, with the semantics of values of this field are only for use with int doFlags

-"GciPerformNoDebug" on page 5-277.
-Other
+If this field is 0, this function executes a string using args->u.executesr, with the semantics of "GciExecuteStrFromContext" on page 198.
+If this field is 1, then executes a perform using args->u.perform, with the semantics of "GciPerformNoDebug" on page 373.
+Other values of this field are only for use with int doFlags and debugging in Smalltalk, as described in "GciPerformNoDebug" on page 373.
+These flags apply whatever the value of doPerform.

-GciStoreTravDoTravRefs or GciNbStoreTravDoTravRefs
+GciStoreTravDoTravRefs\ or GciNbStoreTravDoTravRefs\